-Any wetlands that meet these criteria within the Project Vicinity are under the jurisdiction of USACE.
-Potential jurisdictional wetlands may exist throughout the Project Vicinity.
-Wetland types and acreages are discussed in the Wetlands, Riparian, and Littoral Habitat section of this Preliminary Information Package (Section 7.6).
-Within the FERC boundary, approximately 60 acres of wetland/riparian habitat, 4635 acres of open-water habitat, and more than 4 miles of linear drainages, perennial and ephemeral streams may qualify as jurisdictional wetlands under Section 404 of the federal Clean Water Act.
+Wetlands that meet these criteria may exist within the Project Vicinity and are within the jurisdiction of the USACE.
+Wetland types and acreages are discussed in the Wetlands, Riparian, and Littoral Habitat section of this PAD (Section 7.6).
+Within the existing FERC Project Boundary, approximately 60 acres of wetland/riparian habitat, 4,635 acres of open-water habitat, and more than 4 miles of linear drainages and perennial and ephemeral streams may qualify as jurisdictional wetlands under Section 404 of the federal CWA.